- What is DevOps?

 What does DevOps Engineers do?

 When working on a software development project, different teams will have different goals.
 The IT operations team will prioritize scalability, reliability, and fewer changes for the users.
 The development team will focus on new features, updates, and overall code development.
-At the same time, the security team will have their goals.
+At the same time, the security team will have its goals.

 It is the DevOps Engineer that ensures the collaboration of work to get the best version of a software application.
 They are responsible for bringing new ideas and implementing methodologies to reduce complexity and enhance reliability, quality, and security.
 In all of this, A DevOps Engineer acts as a bond between all the teams.